amine-merzoug/data-structures-and-algorithms-in-c/6_final_projects/longest_word/part_1/README.md

   - | **```ALGORITHM```** | 9-Letter Word

-## Assigned work
+## Assigned work - Part 1

 Starting from a randomly drawn string of 10 letters (called ```drawn_letters```), we seek to find all possible combinations (strings) of 10, then of 9, 8, 7, 6, 5, 4, 3, and finally, 2 letters that can be obtained using the letters in the string ```drawn_letters```.

 For example, with a string of 3 letters ```"ABC"```, we seek to obtain the following combinations of 3 and 2 letters:

   - ABC, ACB, BAC, BCA, CAB, CBA
   - AB, BA, AC, CA, BC, CB

 ## Steps to follow